department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications.md

 ---

-You can use the GI Bill for more than just college.
-Get advanced training or certification (credentials that vouch for your skills) to find a job as a skilled worker or professional such as a certified mechanic, a medical technician, an attorney, a therapist, or a website developer.
-We'll help you pay the fees.
+You can use the GI Bill to help pay for more than just college.
+Start or advance your career as a skilled worker or professional—like a certified mechanic, medical technician, attorney, therapist, or website developer.
+Find out how we can help you pay for advanced training or certification (proof that you’ve fulfilled training requirements) in a range of professions.